jroivas/just-open/README.md

 ### Runners

-First "runners" should have mimetypes mapped for application or command.
+First "runners" should have mime types mapped for application or command.
-The mimetype should be JSON string just like "text/plain".
+The mime type should be JSON string just like "text/plain".
 Command should be string or list.
 For example:

     "runners": {